-National Park Week starts on April 15, and that means you may have the opportunity to visit your favorite national park for free.
-Now is the perfect time to visit a new park or to take a fresh look at a park you've visited.
-Sure, you could hop in the car and navigate your way through a day at the park using one of those handy brochures — or you could take it up a notch by downloading a few handy apps and websites that will help you get the most out of your national park visit.
+There's never a bad time to visit a national park, whether it's heading to a new park or to taking a fresh look at a park you've visited.
+Sure, you could hop in the car and navigate your way through a day at the park using one of those handy brochures — or you could take it up a notch by downloading a few handy apps and bookmarking a couple of websites that will help you get the most out of your national park visit.

 Here's how to visit the national parks like a boss:

 - Plan your visit.
 You don't have to spend hours on a website or pouring over travel books to get the most of your national park experience.
-Simply download Chimani, an app that specializes in outdoor adventures, and you'll have all the info you need including maps, a list of ranger events, and hiking information.
-Chimani is free, and after you download, you can access the info even without WiFi or a cell signal.
+Simply download Chimani, an app that specializes in outdoor adventures, and you'll have all the info you need including maps, a list of ranger events and hiking information.
+Chimani is free, and after you download, you can access the info even without WiFi or a cell signal, making it perfect for exploring those more remote parks.

 - Get stamped.
 Whether this is your first or your 50th park visit, you can commemorate your trip with a stamp in your National Park Passport.
 NPS veterans know that these books are the gold standard when it comes to park memorabilia as they let you keep track of the dates of all of your park visits.
 Mikah Meyer is using his passport to document his attempt to become the youngest person to visit all 417 NPS sites, but you can use yours even if you don't plan to hit quite so many locations.